 Curriculum Development

 The Board believes it is necessary to continually develop and modify the district’s curriculum to meet changing needs in technology and fields of knowledge and to assure the full, rounded and continuing development of students.
 While keeping with the requirements of state law, the Board authorizes the superintendent, in consultation with staff, parents and the community, to review the curriculum and to advise the Board on needed curriculum changes.
-The Board recognizes that to improve the quality of instructional programs and to respond to changing societal and community needs, it cannot permit the curriculum to remain static.
-The Board deems it essential that the district develop and implement an instructional management system which will modify curricula to meet changing needs, ensuring quality educational programs serving each individual student’s interests.

-While the Board retains its full rights and responsibilities under the laws and regulations of the state of Oregon with regard to determining curriculum, it authorizes the superintendent to organize committees and other structures which would be responsive and representative in planning curriculum improvements and be effective at implementing approved changes.

-[Decision making within the curriculum reviewimprovement process should also be based on reliable data collected through a comprehensive assessment of needs.
-The assessment should include, but is not limited to, evaluation of student performance using appropriate measurement tools and procedures, surveys of parent perceptions and professional staff recommendations.]
+[Decision making within the curriculum review process should also be based on reliable data collected through a comprehensive assessment of needs.
+The assessment should include, but is not limited to, evaluation of student performance using appropriate measurement tools and procedures and professional staff recommendations.]

 The Board or a committee or administrator responsible for making a decision for regarding the use of textbooks or other instructional materials must not prohibit the use of or refuse to approve the use of textbooks or instructional materials on the basis that the textbooks or instructional materials include a perspective, study or story of, or are created by, any individual or group identified in ORS 337.260.